 In 2000, pest control was extended to the Onaia Ecological Area, increasing total bait stations to over 550.

 The main activities of the Trust relate to pest control of possums and ship rats.
 This labour-intensive work is carried out by groups of dedicated volunteers.
 During the nesting season bait stations are filled with poison bait.
 These bait stations are connected by a large network of tracks that must be maintained every year.

 2017 Pest control in the Kaharoa Conservation Area

-The Kaharoa Kokako Trust will be commencing possum and rat control in the Kaharoa Conservation Area this weekend using Pindone or diphacinone in bait stations, and Feratox encapsulated cyanide in Bio-bags.
+The Kaharoa Kokako Trust commenced possum and rat control in the Kaharoa Conservation Area in September 2017 using Pindone or diphacinone in bait stations, and Feratox encapsulated cyanide in Bio-bags.

-The toxin will be placed in bait stations within the forest starting from 9am on Saturday 2 September.
-This pest control will be carried out by suitably qualified personnel in strict accordance with Department of Conservation and Medical Officer of Health guidelines.
+The toxin was placed in bait stations within the forest and was carried out by suitably qualified personnel in strict accordance with Department of Conservation and Medical Officer of Health guidelines.

-Any bait remaining in the bait stations will be removed by 30 November 2017.
+All bait remaining in the bait stations was removed at the end of November 2017.

 If you have any further questions, please do not hesitate to contact Sue Williams on 07 332 3042 or email us at email@example.com

 The Trust also conducts monitoring of kokako numbers to determine the size and spread of the kokako population.
 The results of monitoring shows that the kokako numbers have increased significantly since the Trust began pest control in 1997.